pfillima/fa18-516-06/chapter/chapter.md

 ## Database Products

 ### Azure SQL Database
 The Azure SQL database is the cloud-based, SQL Server database as a service, relational database engine using the latest version of the SQL Server.
 There are many advantages to using an Azure SQL database as opposed to an on-premises SQL Server database platform.
-The biggest advantage is having a fully-managed database platform without the expense of an on-premises server and administrative costs for server patching.
+The biggest advantage is having a fully-managed database platform without the expense of an on-premises server and administrative costs.
 Another benefit is scalability using the various service tiers.

+#### Pricing Models